 Did you know that there was a time when Portugal and Spain divided the world between them?
 The Treaty of Tordesilhas was signed by the two countries and divided the new lands discovered outside Europe by them.
 This line of demarcation allowed Portugal to discover Brazil a few years after.
 This is just a tiny sample of what you'll discover about Portugal's history when traveling the country.

 Most of Portugal's population is found near the coastline.
 The two biggest cities, Lisbon and Porto, are both coastal cities.
 Most of the land has small towns or is uninhabited.
 This means you can find great peacefulness throughout most of the country.
 You'll find villages stopped in time that preserves the authenticity of a time when life was very different, fresh air, and that kind of serenity that only nature can provide.
 If you like your holidays quiet and peaceful, you'll have no problem finding them here.

 Food and Wine

-You might not have heard many things about the Portuguese Cuisine (you will soon!) and it's true that there are other European cuisines more famous but here you'll find the best seafood you have ever had, along with several other unique dishes, such as grilled fish and meat, stews and casseroles, and, of course, salted codfish.
-Portuguese Cuisine is very authentic, fresh and flavory.
+You might not have heard many things about Portuguese Cuisine (you will soon!) and it's true that there are other European cuisines more famous, but here you'll find the best seafood you have ever had, along with several other unique dishes, such as grilled fish and meat, stews and casseroles, and, of course, salted codfish.
+Portuguese Cuisine is very authentic, fresh, and flavors.

-There are so many things to see and to do that you could spend your entire holidays just exploring it.
+There are so many things to see and to do that you could spend your entire holidays just exploring them.
 To make the best out of your time there, we created an article about what to do in Lisbon during a visit.
-Lisbon is definitely worth your time.
+Lisbon is worth your time.

 If you cross the distinct Dom Luís Bridge to the Vila Nova de Gaia riverside, you can visit the famous Port Wine Cellars and have some Port Wine tasting experiences while enjoying a view you'll never forget.